SapphireLab/Sapphire-TTS-Collection/Surveys/2024.12.16_Next_Token_Prediction_Towards_Multimodal_Intelligence__A_Comprehesive_Survey_69P/Sec.02_MultiModal_Tokenization.md

 **Vanilla VQ**

-The original VQVAE proposed by \citet{Oord2017NeuralDR} is a milestone of many successive vector quantization methods.
+The original VQ-VAE proposed by \citet{Oord2017NeuralDR} is a milestone of many successive vector quantization methods.
-As shown in Figure~\ref{fig:vqvae}, a VQVAE consists of three main components: the encoder, the quantizer, and the decoder.
+As shown in Figure~\ref{fig:vqvae}, a VQ-VAE consists of three main components: the encoder, the quantizer, and the decoder.
 The encoder comprises the input data to a compact latent space, the quantizer select the nearest code vectors from the finite codebook to approximate the continuous latents, the decoder reconstruct the input data using the discrete codes.
-When training the VQVAE, three main loss components are crucial: reconstruction loss, codebook loss, and commitment loss~\citep{Oord2017NeuralDR}.
+When training the VQ-VAE, three main loss components are crucial: reconstruction loss, codebook loss, and commitment loss~\citep{Oord2017NeuralDR}.
 The reconstruction loss, often implemented as mean squared error or binary cross-entropy, ensures accurate data reconstruction by minimizing differences between input and output.
 Codebook loss, or vector quantization loss, enables effective encoding by aligning encoder outputs with nearest codebook entries, ensuring discrete latent variables.
 Meanwhile, commitment loss acts as a regularizer, encouraging encoder outputs to stay close to codebook entries to maintain stable learning, preventing erratic mapping.
 As gradient can not pass the quantization operator (finding the nearest code), the straight-through estimator~\cite{bengio2013estimatingpropagatinggradientsstochastic} is adopted to let the gradient flow normally.

 Recent advancements in vector quantization methods have focused on achieving better image reconstruction and enhancing generative capabilities.
 To improve reconstruction quality, both architectural innovations and codebook designs have been proposed.
 Transformer-based frameworks, such as ViT-VQGAN~\citep{yu2022vectorquantized}, Swin-MAE~\citep{xu2023swin}, Swin-Unet~\citep{cao2021swinunet}, and Efficient-VQGAN~\citep{cao2023efficientvqgan}, replace traditional CNN encoders and decoders with more robust modules like ViT~\citep{vit} and Swin-Transformer~\citep{liu2021swinTransformer,liu2022swinV2}, leading to better feature representations and reconstruction fidelity.
 Additionally, several methods such as LFQ~\citep{magvit2} and FSQ~\citep{FSQ} are proposed to address the significant challenge of codebook collapse during **codebook learning**, where a large portion of code embeddings are not used when enlarging the codebook size, causing a redundancy in the codebook and limiting the expressive power of the generative model~\citep{baykal2024edvaemitigatingcodebookcollapse}.
 For improved generative performance and efficiency, several approaches have been introduced.
-\citet{tian2024VAR} propose Visual Autoregressive modeling, which facilitates image generation through "next-scale prediction", moving away from the traditional raster-scan "next-token prediction" used in standard VQVAE-based models.
+\citet{tian2024VAR} propose Visual Autoregressive modeling, which facilitates image generation through "next-scale prediction", moving away from the traditional raster-scan "next-token prediction" used in standard VQ-VAE-based models.
 RQ-Transformer~\citep{lee2022RQVAE} employs residual quantization (RQ) to precisely approximate feature maps and reduce spatial resolution.
 RQ helps the RQ-Transformer to significantly reduce computational costs and effectively learn long-range interactions in inputs.
 RAR~\citep{RAR} introduces a randomness annealing strategy with a permuted objective, enhancing the model's ability to learn bidirectional contexts while retaining the autoregressive framework.
 TiTok~\citep{yu2024imageworth32tokens} tokenizes images into 1D latent sequences, providing a more compact latent representation that is substantially more efficient and effective than conventional techniques.
 It greatly reduces the number of tokens required to encode an image compared to previous methods~\citep{cao2023efficientvqgan,yu2022vectorquantized}.

-\paragraph{VQ with Auxiliary Losses}
+**VQ with Auxiliary Losses**

-The primary goal of the vanilla VQVAE is to accurately reconstruct input data by minimizing the mean squared error loss.
+The primary goal of the vanilla VQ-VAE is to accurately reconstruct input data by minimizing the mean squared error loss.
 However, this auto-encoding objective doesn't always align with human perception of the quality of reconstructed data.
 For example, in the visual modality, the vanilla MSE loss often results in images with blurred details, particularly in human faces~\citep{larsen2016autoencodingpixelsusinglearned}.
 To address this issue, several approaches introduce higher-level training objectives aimed at improving the overall quality of the output data.